brendon-boldt/minbert-assignment/README.md

 ```

 ### Grading
-* A+: You additionally implement something else on top of the requirements for A, and achieve significant accuracy improvements:
+* A+: You additionally implement something else on top of the requirements for A, and achieve significant accuracy improvements.
+Please write down the things you implemented and experiments you performed in the report.
+You are also welcome to provide additional materials such as commands to run your code in a script and training logs.
     * perform [continued pre-training](https://arxiv.org/abs/2004.10964) using the MLM objective to do domain adaptation
     * try [alternative fine-tuning algorithms](https://www.aclweb.org/anthology/2020.acl-main.197)
     * add other model components on top of the model
-* A: You implement all the missing pieces and the original ``classifier.py`` with ``--option finetune`` code that achieves comparable accuracy to our reference implementation
+* A: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code that achieves comparable accuracy to our reference implementation
-* A-: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` code that achieves comparable accuracy to our reference implementation
+* A-: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code but accuracy is not comparable to the reference.
-* B+: All missing pieces are implemented and pass tests in ``sanity_check.py``, but accuracy is not comparable to the reference.
+* B+: All missing pieces are implemented and pass tests in ``sanity_check.py``
 * B or below: Some parts of the missing pieces are not implemented.

 ### Acknowledgement